 Step 1 - Place the swaddle on a flat surface and fold it inwards a few inches to create a diamond shape

-Step 2 - Place the baby on its back over the cloth so that the folded side is below their neck.
+Step 2 - Place the baby on its back over the cloth so that the folded side is below its neck.

 Step 3 - Put their arm above their shoulder on their side & pull one side of the swaddle over the baby’s body, leaving the arm out.
 Tuck it under the baby.